andrewcbuensalida/youtube/README.md

 not working though. seems like there are a lot of ways to deploy. either connecting to github, or serving react from node, or

 testing github heroku integration
+No default language could be detected for this app. maybe because package.json of node is not in the root.